"

 3. Encourage Responsible AI Use

-• Reflective Practices: Require students to document how they used AI tools and evaluate the quality of AI-generated outputs.
-For example:
+• Reflective Practices: Require students to document AI use and assess its impact.

 • Support Brainstorming: Teach students to use AI for idea generation and initial drafts, followed by their critical evaluation and revision.